juho-creator/FEDEC-Exhibition/README.md

 ### Mechanism of AutoPrema
 The user launches the app and connects to AutoPrema via bluetooth.
 When the user selects their location on their app, weather information is obtained from the Korea Meteological Administration [[1](https://www.weather.go.kr/w/pop/rss-guide.do)] and displayed on the screen.

 Once the user presses the "spray" button, weather information is sent to AutoPrema via bluetooth.
 The algorithm implemented in the Arduino UNO turns on each water pump for a certain period of time, spraying accurate amount of cosmetics.
+[Arduino code](Arduino.ino)

 ### How to use the AutoPrema
 1. Download the AutoPrema App ([Download](Mobile_App.aia))